mert019/open-ETL/README.md

 Detailed monitoring of the ETL operations.

 ## Supported Data Sources
 Open ETL can extract data from databases (MS SQL Server, Postgresql) and XLSX & CSV files from FTP/SFTP servers.
-Many other sources will be added in the future.
+If you want additional data sources please create an issue.

 <img
   style="background-color:white;border-radius:0px;"